turbot/steampipe-plugin-googledirectory/docs/index.md

   plugin = "googledirectory"

   # `credential_file` (required) - The path to a JSON credential file that contains service account credentials.
+  # If `credential_file` is not specified in a connection, credentials will be loaded from:
+  #  - The path specified in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable, if set
   #credential_file = "/path/to/<public_key_fingerprint>-privatekey.json"

   # `impersonate_user` (required) - The email (string) of the user which should be impersonated.
 Needs permissions to access the Admin APIs.
+  # `impersonate_user` must be provided, since it requires for user impersonation.
   #impersonate_user = "username@domain.com"
 }
 ```